Monday, 1 January 2018

 - The bike route on the upper half of the river is almost entirely separate from heavy motorized traffic.
 The main signed Danube bike route follows streets shared with light, slow-moving motorized traffic through village centers where there are restaurants, lodging, and other services, and some farm lanes with occasional slow-moving motorized vehicles.
 But between Donaueschengen and Budapest, bicyclists almost never have to share the road with high-speed motor traffic.
 (Below Budapest, there are substantial sections of the river where there is no separate bike path and the bike route follows rural roads, generally two-lane roads with neither paved nor rideable shoulders, shared with cars and local truck traffic.)

 - You don't have to be young.
 You don't have to be especially fit.
 You don't have to be a strong or "serious" cyclist.
+Most of the people bicycling along the Danube don't have "bicyclist" as their identity.
+They are just people who happen to be using bicycles for transportation.
 Nobody you meet will put you down for being old and slow.
 One recent survey found that the median age of touring cyclists along the Danube is 47.
 Tour operators who arrange lodging and luggage transport typically schedule two weeks from Donaueschingen to Passau, one week from Passau to Vienna, and one week from Vienna to Budapest.
 That works out to average distances of about 50 km (30 miles) per day.
 At that pace, you don't need to ride hard or spend all day in the saddle.
 You can take breaks for leisurely meals, sightseeing, socializing with other travellers, swimming in the river if it's warm enough, or just to rest.
 We had no fixed itinerary, but ended up travelling at almost exactly this pace.
 Lodging was closely enough spaced that we could have gone even more slowly, with shorter days, if we had wanted to.
 Continuing at the same rate, it took us another two and a half weeks to get from Budapest to Belgrade.
 Most bicycle tourists start and end their trips in Donaueschingen, Passau, Vienna, and/or Budapest on weekends, which results in weekly pulses of peak cycle tourist traffic even at intermediate points.
 If you travel at the same pace, but hit these key places mid-week, you'll find less crowded accommodations all along the route.

 - The bike route is easy to follow.
 The main Danube bike route is generally well signed.
 You can buy detailed strip maps, atlases, and guidebooks for cyclists with turn-by-turn directions.
-(You probably don't need them to find or follow the main route, but they can be useful for choosing between sides of the river or other alternate routes.)
-If you make a wrong turn, you find usually find the right path again just by following the river.
+You probably don't need them to find or follow the main route, but they can be useful for choosing between sides of the river or other alternate routes.
+If you make a wrong turn, you can usually find the right path again just by following the river.
 Where there is heavy bicycle traffic, you can follow other cyclists or ask them for directions.

 - The bike route is generally flat.
 There are short and sometimes steep little climbs of 5-15 meters (15-50 feet) up to dikes and embankments, to town centers on bluffs and benches above the river, and around dams and locks.
 But there are no major climbs on the main bike route between Donaueschengen and Vienna, and only a few further down the river (mainly in the middle section between Bratislava and the Bulgarian border) where the river cuts through ranges of hills.